California Self-Defense Laws

 Can a Felon Own a Gun in California?

 No. Convicted felons lose their right to own a gun in California.
 Under California Penal Code 29800, Article 1, a person who is convicted of a felony or who is addicted to narcotics is prohibited from owning, purchasing, receiving, or controlling a firearm.
-Additionally, individuals who have outstanding felony warrants are forbidden from owning or possessing a gun.
+Additionally, individuals with outstanding felony warrants are forbidden from owning or possessing a gun.

 Related Articles: Can a Felon Own a Gun?